openlibraryenvironment/edge-resource-sharing-message-services/README.md

 # Building

-This project is built using gradle 4.3.1, YMMV with other versions.
+This project is built using gradle 5.2.1, YMMV with other versions so please use the gradle wrapper installed

-    gradle build
+    ./gradlew build

 # Running